rhinoed/resizeImage/README.md

 # resizeImage

-A simple CLI tool which allows you to resize jpeg, png, and gif files.
+A simple CLI tool which allows you to resize jpeg, png, and gif images.
 It was written in Swift and uses Swift Argument Parser.

 ## Installation

 - clone repo into desired location
 - `cd` into that location
-- run
+- run command below

   ```bash
   make resizeImage
   ```

 - if you run into permission error run

   ```bash